This page was last updated on 27 October, 2021.

 Restaurants and Bars: Open with restrictions

 Detailed Travel Advisory

-1.Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
-The certificate must be in English.
+1.Passengers must have a printed negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+The test result must be in English.

-2. Airline crew without a printed medical certificate with a negative Coronavirus (COVID-19) PCR Molecular test result issued at most 96 hours before arrival are subject to PCR test on arrival at their own expense.
-The certificate must be in English.
+2. Airline crew without a printed negative COVID-19 PCR Molecular test result issued at most 96 hours before arrival, are subject to PCR test on arrival at their own expense.
+The test result must be in English.